Anti-Money Laundering (AML) Lawyer

 Potential Issues During Anti-Money Laundering Investigations

 Given the scope of the federal anti-money laundering statutory framework (and underlying body of federal regulations), there are numerous issues that have the potential to trigger DOJ, FBI, and FinCEN investigations.
 These investigations will often involve the DOJ’s Money Laundering and Asset Recovery Section (MLARS) and/or the Money Laundering Unit of the FBIs’ Criminal Investigative Division.
+This is why it’s important to put an Anti-Money Laundering Lawyer from Oberheiden P.C. on your side today.

 Some examples of issues that can lead to scrutiny – and potentially lead to civil or criminal charges – in the area of anti-money laundering compliance include: